ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-datasource/index.md

     // data retreived from the server
     rowData: any[];

-    // the last row, if known
+    // for Infinite Scroll (i.e. Partial Store) only, the last row, if known rowCount?: number;
-    rowCount?: number;

     // any extra info for the grid to associate with this load